Different Types of Web Usage

 Below, we’ve got a handy little guide detailing all the different, standard types of web usage we tend to come across here at Blue Wave Voiceover (Heck, the way things are going, we might have to update this once more before you finish reading it).

-Feel free to refer to this when putting together any kind of web campaign with voice over, whether for a national pre-roll political ad promoting a candidate, or simply making an Explainer video detailing your organization’s strategy and work.
+Feel free to refer to this when putting together any kind of web campaign with a voice-over.
+Whether for a national pre-roll political ad promoting a candidate, or simply making an Explainer video detailing your organization’s strategy and work.
 Of course, we’re always happy to provide a custom quote for your campaign based on your intended usage.

 Let’s dive in!